fuzzbuck/flood-texturepack/README.md

 ## How to intall this?
 1. Click on 'Mods' in the main menu.
 2. Click on 'Import Mod', then 'Import From GitHub'
-3. Enter the Import Url which you find below.
+3. Enter the Import Url which you will find below.
 4. Restart the game